ghdl/ghdl/doc/using/Simulation.rst

      # Path format for signals in entities :
      /top/sub/clk

-     # Dumps every signals named reset in first level sub entities of top
+     # Dump every signal named reset in first level sub entities of top
      /top/*/reset

-     # Dumps every signals named reset in recursive sub entities of top
+     # Dump every signal named reset in recursive sub entities of top
      /top/**/reset

-     # Dump every signals of sub2 which could be anywhere in design except on
+     # Dump every signal of sub2 which could be anywhere in the design except
-     # top level
+     # on the top level
      /**/sub2/*

-     # Dump every signals of sub3 which must be a first level sub entity of the
+     # Dump every signal of sub3 which must be a first level sub entity of the
      # top level
      /*/sub3/*

-     # Dump every signals of the first level sub entities of sub3 (but not
+     # Dump every signal of the first level sub entities of sub3 (but not
      # those of sub3)
      /**/sub3/*/*